Duncanville (TV series): Production

 On August 17, 2017, it was reported that Fox had ordered a script and pilot presentation for an animated comedy developed by Amy Poehler and written by Poehler, Mike Scully, and Julie Scully.

 On October 26, 2018, it was announced that the network had ordered a 13-episode series, with featured voices Poehler, Rashida Jones, and Wiz Khalifa.
 On May 8, 2019, Ty Burrell was announced as a series regular, and on June 6, 2019, Riki Lindhome was announced as a regular.

-The series is executive produced by Poehler through Paper Kite Productions, the Scullys through Scullys, and Dave Becky through 3 Arts Entertainment.
-Production companies also involved with the series include Bento Box Entertainment, Universal Television, Fox Entertainment, and 20th Television Animation.
+The series was executive produced by Poehler through Paper Kite Productions, the Scullys through Scullys, and Dave Becky through 3 Arts Entertainment.
+Production companies also involved with the series include Universal Television, Fox Entertainment, and 20th Television Animation (20th Television in seasons 1–2).
+The show was animated by Fox's Bento Box Entertainment.

 In April 2020, the series joined the rest of Fox's Animation Domination lineup in a partnership with Caffeine for the AniDom Beyond Show, a recap series hosted by Andy Richter.
 The hour-long program featured interviews with guests and live interactivity with fans online, with recaps for the episodes that aired through April and May.
 The Duncanville episode aired on April 16, 2020 featuring Mike Scully and his wife Julie Thacker Scully.
 On May 18, 2020, John Viener joined the series with other writers from the Fox Animation Domination lineup.